CloudLabsAI-Azure/java-microservices-aca-labguide/getting-started.md

    - Email Support: labs-support@spektrasystems.com
    - Live Chat Support: https://cloudlabs.ai/labs-support

-2. Now, click on Next from the lower right corner to move on to the next page.
+2. Now, click on Next from the lower right corner to move on to the next page

 ## Happy Learning!!